-For either the relation score or degree score, it could be used standalone or interpolated with the baseline selection.
-More formally, we obtain the rank $\in [1, N]$ of each candidate $i$ by relation scores, denoted as $r^{rel}_i$, and the rank by degree scores as $r^{deg}_i$, along with the binary selection $b_i$ from baseline.
+With either the relation score or degree score, it can be used standalone or interpolated with the baseline selection.
+More formally, we obtain the rank $\in [1, N]$ of each candidate $i$ by relation scores, denoted as $r^{rel}_i$, and the rank by degree scores $r^{deg}_i$, along with binary selection $b_i$ from the original baseline.
 The final score $s$ of each candidate is:

-$\mathbb{I}$ is the indicator function that boosts the baseline selection by $\lambda$ rank; relation and degree ranks are interpolated by $\alpha$ and $\beta$.
+$\mathbb{I}$ is the indicator function that boosts the baseline decision $b_i$ by $\lambda$ rank; relation and degree ranks are interpolated by $\alpha$ and $\beta$.
 The final score is then ranked to select top candidates with recap information (lower is better).
-Setting these to 0 accordingly can thereby evaluate each method standalone.
+Setting $\alpha$/$\beta$/$\lambda$ to 0 can thereby evaluate each method standalone.